leeper50/compose/stacks/reverseproxy/README.md

 The LLDAP container is the source of truth for all accounts in authelia, and can be used to provide SSO for apps that only support LDAP.

+Vector is a tool that can transform and filter data.
+It is used here to filter out geoip blocked and private ranges in traefik's access log.
+This is done to prevent those logs from reaching crowdsec and using up the free plan's quota on addresses that are outside your defined region.

+This requires a logging structure like this:
+- traefik puts logs into `/var/log/traefik`.
+- vector reads from `/var/log/traefik`, filters and outputs to `/var/log/crowdsec/traefik`.
+- crowdsec read from `/var/log/traefik`.
+From what I understand, this can not be changed, so we must map the bind mount accordingly.
+So it would be `${data:-.}/logs/crowdsec:/var/log/:ro`.

 ## Extra info

 ### Traefik & Crowdsec